aiidateam/aiida-core/docs/source/topics/processes/concepts.rst

 Process tasks
 -------------
 The previous section explained how launching a process means creating an instance of the ``Process`` class in memory.
-When the process is being 'ran' (see the section on :ref:`launching processes<working_processes_launch>` for more details) that is to say in a local interpreter, the particular process instance will die as soon as the interpreter dies.
+When the process is being 'ran' (see the section on :ref:`launching processes<topics:processes:usage:launch>` for more details) that is to say in a local interpreter, the particular process instance will die as soon as the interpreter dies.
 This is what often makes 'submitting' the preferred method of launching a process.
 When a process is 'submitted', an instance of the ``Process`` is created, along with the node that represents it in the database, and its state is then persisted to the database.
-This is called a 'process checkpoint', more information on which :ref:`will follow later<concepts_process_checkpoints>`.
+This is called a 'process checkpoint', more information on which :ref:`will follow later<topics:processes:concepts:checkpoints>`.
 Subsequently, the process instance is shutdown and a 'continuation task' is sent to the process queue of RabbitMQ.
 This task is simply a small message that just contains an identifier for the process.